 In March 2020, all non-critical, on-campus research was paused as Brown adjusted its operations due to the spread of COVID-19.
 In early June, in concert with the state’s multi-phase Reopening Rhode Island plan, Brown began Stage 1 of the process to gradually resume research operations in laboratories and other campus facilities as part of what the University expects will be a gradual resumption of on-campus research activity.

-With health and safety as its continued priority, we are now in Stage 2 of resuming research and have provided guidelines to our community for safely reopening labs and other facilities.
-This process will continue into the 2020-21 academic year, including as the State of Rhode Island adjusts its COVID-19 guidelines.
+With health and safety as its continued priority, the University remains in Stage 2 of resuming research and has provided guidelines to the campus community for safely reopening and operating in labs and other facilities.
+This process is continuing during the 2020-21 academic year, including as the State of Rhode Island adjusts its COVID-19 guidelines.

 Additional information and resources on resuming research are available on the Research at Brown website.